cpske/ISP/index.md

   - answers available online
 - Homework: essential reading on Agile
   - read "Learn More" articles in [Agile](agile/agile#learn-more)
+- Read tips from *Practices of an Agile Developer* ("Tips" sections in assignment)

 - [Authentication](authentication)
 - Authentication Exercise: